 Hello and welcome to my official online home

-I hope to give you an insight into my acting career, including news, photos and videos of all my latest work.
+I hope to give you an insight into my acting and screenwriting career, including news, photos and videos of all my latest work.
 You can also access my CV and read my biography.

 My sincere thanks go to everyone that has supported me in my career so far - you know who you are!
 Please keep sending me your thoughts and questions through my contact form.
 It's always a pleasure to hear from you.

 It’s not often an actor likes to hear the word rejected, but in this instance, I’ll make an exception.
 Rejected Pictures is my new production company, created to showcase my screenwriting skills and hopefully entertain those with an off-beat sense of humour such as myself.
 The first project is a web-based sitcom called ‘Functional Rejects’ […]